Chen-Zidi/check-modified-contents-link-validity-action/README.md

 # Check Modified Content Links Validity Action
-The action checks the validity of the links in the modified content.
-If there are invalid links, the output of the action should be false, and the pull request should be closed.
-The invalid links are commented in the closed pull request.
-This action should be triggered by pull_request_target event.
-We only check the links which start with http and https.
+This GitHub action checks the validity of the links in the modified content for a pull request.
+If there are invalid links in the added content, the output of the GitHub action should be false, and the pull request will be closed.
+Meanwhile, the invalid links are commented in the closed pull request so contributers can be notified about the invalid links.
+This action should be triggered by pull_request_target event, which means it can serve as an early-check before manual merging.
+Notice that we only check the links which start with **http://** and **https://**.

 ## Inputs